 It should be pointed out that having a quality, reliable router isn’t the sole factor that comes into play in establishing efficient and uninterrupted internet service.
 Other things that can affect the level of performance you experience include the size of your home, number of floors, walls and wall construction, router location, and signal interference from things like plumbing and electrical systems.

 Make no mistake, you need a reliable provider and quality, well-designed hardware.
 Without this kind of foundation, nothing else matters.
 If you have both of these essentials in place and your connections still seem spotty, you might want to try a compatible network extender to strengthen your Wi-Fi signal.
 Here’s one we recommend.
-It’s far more cost effective than renovating your home to improve reception.
+It’s far more cost-effective than renovating your home to improve reception.

 What’s In the Box?

-Your Fios Quantum is delivered straight to you door in one lightweight box.
+Your Fios Quantum Gateway Router is delivered straight to your door in one lightweight box.
 Inside you’ll find a coaxial cable, removable power supply, and the router itself – complete with an attached user name and password specific to your device.
 You can change the password later if you like.
 But for a smoother set up process, I recommend using their user name and password the first time around.

 You can set this up on your own and in just minutes (there’s no extra software or tech-support required).
 Everything is included and there’s a simple step-by-step process.

-Basically, the first thing you have to do is login to your current router and find the “release DCHP” button.
+Basically, the first thing you have to do is log in to your current router and find the “release DCHP” button.
 Click it and then you can shut down your old router and unplug it.
 Then, plug in your new Fios Quantum Gateway Router and allow it to boot up fully.
 Next, look for the label on the side of the device.

 Here you should see the website URL to log into – along with the username and password supplied by the manufacturer.
-Go ahead and visit the site and login.
+Go ahead and visit the site and log in.
 As long as Verizon has activated your account (existing customers are naturally already active) the network should recognize and connect to your new router without a problem.
 If you need additional info here is a link to the manual.